-The Computer Classroom develops curriculum for any technical topic which can be targeted for any of the popular learning environments, including instructor-led classroom delivery, instructor-led web delivery, self-paced instruction using either printed manuals or online course materials, and laboratory exercises, quizzes and certification exams as may be required.
+The Computer Classroom develops curriculum for any technical topic which can be targeted for any of the popular learning environments, including instructor-led classroom delivery, instructor-led web delivery, self-paced instruction using either printed manuals or online course materials, and laboratory exercises, quizzes and certification exams.

 Many clients come to TCCI with a mature instructional design approach which we’re happy to implement.
 Other clients may be new to technical training, or may lack the in-house expertise required to develop a training strategy.
 In these cases, TCCI can provide a training roadmap based on the educational needs of the target audience and the range and complexity of the topics to be covered.
-We can also provide course templates, lab setup guides, certification programs, assist with online training technologies and lead train-the-trainer workshops.
+We can also provide course templates, lab setup guides, certification programs, assist with online training technologies and lead train-the-trainer workshops, anywhere in the world.
 Whatever your technical training needs, TCCI has the resources to address them effectively.